bky201/events-api/README.md

 ### Website Objectives

-My-events is designed for various events and occasions.
+Events-Media is designed for various events and occasions.
 The website's purpose is to link users with past and special events, enabling them to memorize the enjoyable moments they experienced.
 Artists' events and informations can be shared and delivered to followers very easly.
 <hr>

 ### Agile Strategy